nostack-dev/minitemplate/README.md

 This will regenerate the `index.html` file with the newly integrated button component.

-### 7. Serve the index.html locally
+### 7. Serve the index.html

-Run this command to serve the index.html:
+Run this command to serve the new index.html:

 ```bash
 ./run_serve.sh
 ```